The Romance of Snow

 event here.
 More photos of this extraordinary event can be found

 Snow year Cycles

 An analysis of South East Queensland snowfall history shows that there is a loose cycle of approximately 4-5 years between good and poor snowy winters.
 This cycle, however, cannot be relied on in a predictive sense.
 Nevertheless, as the last snow falls occurred in 2007 and 2008 on the Granite Belt, further snowfalls could happen during winters of 2012 and 2013.
 On the other hand, snow can fall somewhere in South East Queensland any time between the months of May and November.

 second cycle demonstrated by the snowfall data shows a rotation of

-peaks occurred in the mid-nineteen twenties, the early nineteen fifties and
+These peaks occurred in the mid-nineteen twenties, the early nineteen fifties

-early to mid nineteen eighties.
-The most recent of these
+and early to mid nineteen eighties.
+The most recent

-‘fuzzy’ cycles should peak in the around 2015, but shows little sign of being
+of these ‘fuzzy’ cycles should peak in the around 2015, but shows little sign

 You will find a historical table of Queensland snowfalls with analysis here.

 Notes on Figure One